Guides • Topics

 Maintaining separation between preservation and analysis may support neutrality, clearer methodology boundaries, and evidentiary transparency in later proceedings.

-Early-Stage Evidence Handling Risks
+Preservation-Stage Evidence Handling Risks

 • Accessing accounts in a manner that alters timestamps, synchronization state, or stored data.